jcoletaylor/tasker/README.md

 For more information on why I built this, see the [WHY.md](./docs/WHY.md) file.

 For a system overview, see the [OVERVIEW.md](./docs/OVERVIEW.md) file, and the full [TODO](./docs/TODO.md).

+## Scheduling Tasks

+Tasker does not directly manage scheduling recurring tasks.
+There are a variety of strategies that already exist in the Rails ecosystem for accomplishing this.
+[Javan's Whenever gem](https://github.com/javan/whenever) is one of the most popular, and is very battle-tested.

 ## Dependencies